TedHusted/awake/awake.md/awake.md

 An analysis of the Idisi will take longer to process.

 ***

+	Voice Over: In tonight’s TechBits …

+	The screen shows the Ally logo: a speech bubble wearing headphones.

-	Host: In tonight’s TechBits: The famous Pulse synthetic agent — Ally —  wants your best material.
-Ally is asking members for their favorite jokes and then drilling down on the punchlines.
+	Host: The famous Pulse synthetic agent — Ally —  wants your best.
+The SI agent is asking members for their favorite jokes and drilling down on the punchlines.

 The reel scrolls through a chat between a Pulse member and Ally, reading the transcript out loud.